droundy/goadmin/README.md

 Note that since only symmetric encryption is used, if someone bad gets a copy of the unencrypted `your-admin-code`, that someone has access to the key and can impersonate the server to that client or any other that shares the same key.
-I plan on adding signing with a public key as well as a serial number to prevent replay attacks.
+I plan on adding signing with a public key.

+Goadmin also tracks serial numbers of executables, to get around replay attacks (i.e. where someone presents an old, possibly buggy version of an admin executable).

 Why?
 ----